 Roll Red Roll, directed by Nancy Schwartzman

-Recovery Boys, directed by Elaine McMillion Sheldon (2017 Breakthrough Film Award Recipient)
+Recovery Boys, directed by Elaine McMillion Sheldon (2017 Breakthrough Filmmaker Award Recipient)

 The Devil We Know, directed by Stephanie Soechtig and Jeremy Seifert (co-director)

 The Feeling of Being Watched, directed by Assia Boundaoui (2015-16 Accelerator Lab)

 A Thousand Girls Like Me, directed by Sahra Mani (2016 Diversity Fellow Initiative)

 United Skates, directed by Dyana Winkler and Tina Brown (2016 Diversity Fellow Initiative)